{welcome}

 Age

-Age is by far the most significant risk factor and the highest incidence of prostate cancer occurs in men aged 75.
+Age is by far the most significant risk factor for prostate cancer, with around 60% of men diagnosed over the age of 65.

 Ethnicity